rei/rei-cedar-vue-2/README.md

 Check [backstop](https://github.com/garris/BackstopJS) for general configuration questions.

-Our visual regressions audits can be performed against all patterns documented within the patterns site. to do so, follow the steps below:
+Our visual regressions audits can be performed against all patterns documented within the patterns site.
+To do so, follow the steps below:

 1. Run the project locally with `npm run dev`
 2. `npm run reference` will create a base set of images providing coverage for all defined patterns.
 Ensure this is run against a clean build prior to any edits.